Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

-Broadband signals (such as FRBs and Pulsars) will be present across many channels.
-When only considering the magnitudes, broadband signals will be aligned across the band, since their arrival time is controlled by the phase.
-These astronomical signals will increase the median and the noise level uniformly and will be protected from the filter while narrow band RFI, and will only show in a few channels and will be excised.
-This filtering methodology contrasts with that of \citet[][]{Mann-2021}, who also filter in the Fourier domain. \citet[][]{Mann-2021} use statistics on per-channel blocks in Fourier space flagging blocks that have outlying differences in mean or standard deviation.
-Our method is more forgiving to broadband signals.
-This is advantageous for bright pulsars, at the cost of excising broadband periodic noise (such as power lines).
-We will filter these broadband signals with our final filter.
+Broadband signals (such as FRBs and pulsars) will be present across many channels.
+When only considering the amplitudes, broadband signals will be aligned across the band, since only the phase component of the Fourier transform controls their arrival time.
+These astronomical signals will increase the median and the noise level uniformly and will be protected from the filter.
+Narrowband RFI will be limited to a few channels and will be excised.
+This filtering methodology contrasts with that of \citet[][]{Mann-2021}, who also filter in the Fourier domain. \citet[][]{Mann-2021} use statistics on per-channel blocks in Fourier space, flagging blocks that have outlying differences in mean or standard deviation.

-Frequency channels that are used used for communication, but don't contain periodic signals can still benefit.
-Digital communication consists of steps between on and off.
-These steps are abrupt and causes considerable ringing in the Fourier domain.
-The Fourier MAD filter removed the largest peaks of the ringing leading to a smoother channel in the time domain.
-This smoothing can be seen between Channels \#1500-1700 in Figs.~\ref{fig:green_burst} \& \ref{fig:mad_clean}.
-After the filtering, these channels are much smoother, lowering the noise level of the dynamic spectra.

-Once magnitudes above a defined threshold are flagged, we must make a choice about replacement.
-The easiest replacement option is zero.
-This can be problematic because sharp edges in the Fourier domain can lead to ringing in the time domain since we are computing finite FFTs.
-We did not find these effects noticeable, so we found zero replacement satisfactory.
-Alternatively we could rescale the powers or use Least-Squares Spectral Analysis (LSSA) to handle missing samples \citep[Chapter 13][]{press2007}.